 Ice Fishing FUNdamentals

 As winter sets in, many Vermonters are preparing for one of the most popular cold weather pastimes in the state – ice fishing.
-Anglers spend over 400,000 days each winter ice fishing in Vermont, and the state’s Fish & Wildlife Department is encouraging more people to give this accessible past-time a try.
+Anglers spend more than 400,000 days each winter ice fishing in Vermont, and the state’s Fish and Wildlife Department is encouraging more people to give it a try.

 Department fisheries biologist Shawn Good says ice fishing is a fun, social, family-oriented activity, and that there are many great reasons for Vermonters new to the sport to try it this year.